bweppl1/heart_disease_app/README.md

-<strong> **DO NOT DISTRIBUTE OR PUBLICLY POST SOLUTIONS TO THESE LABS.
-MAKE ALL FORKS OF THIS REPOSITORY WITH SOLUTION CODE PRIVATE.
-PLEASE REFER TO THE STUDENT CODE OF CONDUCT AND ETHICAL EXPECTATIONS FOR COLLEGE OF INFORMATION TECHNOLOGY STUDENTS FOR SPECIFICS. ** </strong>

-# WESTERN GOVERNORS UNIVERSITY

-## D683 – ADVANCED AI AND ML

-Brent Weppler, Student ID: 012456940

 ### Project Overview

 This is a ML/AI program to predict the presence of heart disease in patients.
 The model uses a Random Forest Classifier, optimized with StratifiedKFold and RandomizedSearchCV.
 Due to the use-case of the model, the algorithm is optimized to minimize false negatives.